 The foundation awards grants to organizations helping those suffering from social anxiety and their families.
 AKFSA also awards grants to mental health and education professionals as well as doctors who are administering education and outreach programs for the diagnosis and treatment of social anxiety disorder.
-The overall goal here is to raise national awareness.
+Its overall goal is to raise national awareness.

 AKFSA prioritizes education and outreach programs in its grantmaking but it does have additional grantmaking priorities related to treatment of social anxiety disorder, including: